Where and when

-For the occasion, narration is entrusted to several protagonists of 20th-century Italian culture, invited to give their multidisciplinary re-readings of the past century beginning with their own experiences as actors and eye-witnesses.
-Ideally drawing inspiration from the events of November 1966, the meetings will provide impetus to further reflection and throw new light on contemporary times and the proximal future.
+For the occasion, the story is entrusted to some protagonists of the Italian culture of the twentieth century, invited to a multidisciplinary reinterpretation of the century just ended, starting from their own experience as actors and direct witnesses.
+Ideally inspired by the events of November ’66, the appointments will allow us to broaden our reflection by throwing new light on contemporaneity and the near future.

 Angela Ricci Lucchi and Yervant Gianikian

-The director duo will propose a reflection on the relationship between art and society, taking their cue from their experiences in experimental cinema and the relationships they established over the years with artists and curators.
+The pair of directors will propose a reflection on the relationship between art and society, drawing inspiration from their experience in the field of experimental cinema, as well as from the relationships established over the years with artists and curators.

-The two art historians will retrace their careers as critics and curators, pausing not only to consider their relationships with the artists but also to reflect on the role of the institutions and the media in modern society.
+The two art historians will retrace their activities as critics and curators, focusing not only on the relationship with artists, but also on the role of institutions and the media in modern society.

 Arturo Carlo Quintavalle

-The art historian, a student of Carlo Ludovico Ragghianti, will introduce the figure of the maestro and his contribution to the Florence’s cultural renewal in the second half of the 20th century.
+A pupil of Carlo Ludovico Ragghianti, the art historian will introduce the figure of the master and his contribution to the cultural renewal of the city of Florence in the second half of the twentieth century.